nileshsawant80/azure-docs/articles/api-management/api-management-howto-integrate-internal-vnet-appgateway.md

 ### Step 9

 Configure a back-end IP address pool named **apimbackend**  with the internal virtual IP address of the API Management service created above.
+The below script code assign public VIP address to the backend pool, backend health fail due to connection issue.
+It has to be private backend ip for internal APIM
 ```powershell
 $apimProxyBackendPool = New-AzureRmApplicationGatewayBackendAddressPool -Name "apimbackend" -BackendIPAddresses $apimService.StaticIPs[0]
 ```